 It is believed that, more than 150 million years ago, this town was submerged under water and that, as the water receded, minerals from the seabed solidified to create beautiful gemstones.
 Indeed, these were opals, and they were discovered in 1915 by a 14-year-old boy whose father was prospecting for gold.
 A few years later, the Progress Committee voted that the town would take the name Coober Pedy, meaning “white man in a hole”.

-In the early 19th century, many of the old miners dug out their homes to avoid the extreme heat, which soars to extreme temperatures that is unsafe to to live and work in.
-The name Coober Pedy is derived from the Aboriginal “kupa piti”, meaning “white man’s hole in the ground” or “white man in a hole”.
+In the early 19th century, many miners dug out their homes to avoid extreme temperatures that are unsafe to live and work in.
+Today, fifty percent of the town’s families live in those cool, soundproof enclaves.

 There are also numerous shops, galleries, churches, swimming pools and even Airbnbs located underground.
 When you visit the town, explore some of the historic hand-dug spaces during a self-guided tour of the Old Timers Mine, which was originally dug in 1916, and take home an original Coober Pedy opal from the museum’s gift shop.